markets/maily/README.md

 Alternatively, there are some other plugins to get a similar functionality with different approaches and options.
 For example, [ryanb/letter_opener](https://github.com/ryanb/letter_opener), [sj26/mailcatcher](https://github.com/sj26/mailcatcher) or [glebm/rails_email_preview](https://github.com/glebm/rails_email_preview).

+## Development

+Any kind of feedback, bug report, idea or enhancement are really appreciated :tada:

+To contribute, just fork the repo, hack on it and send a pull request.
+Don't forget to add specs for behaviour changes and run the test suite:

+    > bundle exec appraisal rake

 ## License

 Copyright (c) Marc Anguera.
 Maily is released under the [MIT](MIT-LICENSE) License.